shifumin/vagrant-ansible-centos/README.md

 Vagrant-Ansible-Rails
 ===============
-This will provision a Rails box suitable for production on a local Vagrant environment.
+This is Ansible playbook to provision a Rails box suitable for production on a local Vagrant environment.

 ## Stack